jisethpenarias/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond: a script that sets the permission to the file hello as follows:
 9-John_Doe:a script that sets the mode of the file hello to this:
 10-mirror_permissions: a script that sets the mode of the file hello the same as olleh’s mode.
+11-directories_permissions:Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.